DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 gcloud container clusters get-credentials [CLUSTER_NAME]
 ```

-You can also retrieve the command line to configure kubectl by going on the Google Cloud Console in the Kubernetes Engine>Cluster panel, by selecting "Connect" on the dedicated cluster.
+You can also retrieve the command line to configure kubectl from the Google Cloud Console in the Kubernetes Engine>Cluster panel, by selecting "Connect" on the dedicated cluster.

 <img width="1000" height="300" src='./images/connection.png'/>